Middle School Life

 The Friends School Haverford Middle School program is designed to exploit the intellectual abilities of middle school students in a safe, supportive, social context wherein tremendous personal growth is the norm.

-Editors of the school-wide literary magazine Spider Web, officers and representatives of our student government, varsity interscholastic athletes, book buddies, chess team leaders, Meeting partners, performers with Kwaya Marimba, sound engineers in the recording studio, and participants in such after school activities as horseback riding and ice skating—our middle school students enjoy the privileges of their age and status.
+Editors of the school-wide literary magazine Spider Web, officers and representatives of our student government, varsity interscholastic athletes, book buddies, Meeting partners, performers with Kwaya Marimba, sound engineers in the recording studio, and participants in such after school activities as ultimate frisbee—our middle school students enjoy the privileges of their age and status.
 They rise with confidence to take on positions of responsibility in our community and beyond.
 This is the developmentally right time for students to be testing their wings, while still in the care of an advisor and as members of a close-knit student body.

 Middle school is not just a period in between elementary school and high school.
 It is a time in the life and career of a student when high expectations and evolving intellectual and academic skills make invaluable being in an environment with opportunities to lead, free from the pressure to be accepted by older high school students.